Drakanwulf/AddonStub/README.md

 # AddonStub
-A Standalone Stub for starting and updating standalone add-ons.
+A standalone stub for starting and updating standalone add-ons.